 - (1) Attorneys.
-An attorney admitted to practice in this court must register as a Filing User with PACER, the service that provides on-line access to United States appellate, district, and bankruptcy court records and documents nationwide. - Pro se parties.
+An attorney admitted to practice in this court must register as a Filing User with PACER, the service that provides on-line access to United States appellate, district, and bankruptcy court records and documents nationwide. - (2) Pro se parties.
 A pro se party who wishes to file electronically must seek permission from the court by filing the court's CM/ECF Pro Se Filing User Request Form available on the court's website.
-A pro se party must register as a Filing User with PACER as soon as practicable after receiving permission.
+A pro se party must register as a Filing User with PACER as soon as practicable after receiving permission from the court to file electronically.